ash47/Frota/README.md

  - **Pudge Wars**
   - Players will spawn as pudge if this gamemode is selected
   - First team to 10 wins
+  - Custom hook related stuff is slowly being added, as well as upgrades
  - **Tiny Wars**
   - Players will spawn as tiny if this gamemode is selected
   - First team to 10 wins